 |The Velvet Underground, circa 1968 (Photo: Michael Ochs)|

 John Cale has never been a talker onstage.
 His only real message to the BAM audience – a message, really, to New York City, cradle of his avant-garde and Velvet Underground beginnings – was this: “You’re the ones who showed me that if you keep your heart open, it never stops beating.”
 It’s good to know that Cale’s heart is still exposed, even if its beat is ill-served by so-so songs done up in tight, bright, walloping orchestral gear.
 But I would follow this man just about anywhere, and if he were to come back in two years for a 40-year-anniversary performance of the 1975 Helen of Troy – perhaps his best album – coupled with a second act made up of songs from whatever his then-latest record turns out to be, I will be the first in line.

-– Devin McKinney is the author of Magic Circles: The Beatles in Dream and History (Harvard, 2003) and The Man Who Saw a Ghost: The Life and Work of Henry Fonda (St. Martin’s, 2012), and a contributor to the anthologies Sam Peckinpah’s The Wild Bunch (Cambridge, 1999) and Screening Violence (Rutgers, 2001).
-Formerly a music columnist (The American Prospect Online), blogger (Pop with a Shotgun), and TV writer (The Food Network), he now scribbles irregularly at Hey Dullblog, a Beatles blog he co-founded; the pop culture site Hi Lobrow; and a blog that bears his name.
+The Man Who Saw a Ghost: The Life and Work of Henry Fonda (St. Martin’s, 2012), and a contributor to the anthologies Sam Peckinpah’s The Wild Bunch (Cambridge, 1999) and Screening Violence (Rutgers, 2001).
+Formerly a music columnist (The American Prospect Online), blogger (Pop with a Shotgun), and TV writer (The Food Network), he regularly contributes to Hey Dullblog, a Beatles blog he co-founded, and the pop culture site Hi Lobrow, and is currently writing his third and fourth books.
 He works as an archivist in Gettysburg, Pennsylvania, where he lives with his wife and their three cats.